-The delay histogram in Figure 28 shows similar results to those found in the equal route distribution case.
+Turning now to the delay histogram in figure 27, one observes similar results as to those found in the equal route distribution case.
 Again, at low volumes, nearly all truck traffic is ushered through the intersection with minimal delay for the LQF controller, while the ASC/3 delays more than 15 percent of the trucks for more than one minute.
 At the higher volumes, we see that the LQF controller is able to shift substantial numbers of trucks towards the lower end of the delay spectrum.
-Referring back to Figure 24, note that the performance is much better for the unequal route distribution case than it is for the equal route distribution case at the lower traffic load.
+Referring back to figure 23, note that the performance is much better for the unequal route distribution case than it is for the equal route distribution case at the lower traffic load.
 This is explained by the fact that more vehicles are headed straight and right than are turning left.
 This increases the throughput, allowing more vehicles to traverse the intersection in a shorter amount of time.